ecmwf/pmem/README.md

   4. Sample class definition

-      ~~~~ c++
+    Build off this sample class definition

         class PersistentObject {

         public: // Constructor function objects

             class Constructor : public pmem::AtomicConstructor<PersistentObject> {
             };

         public: // methods

             // Methods to access the data, and manipulate overall data structures.
             //
             // i) All data access should be read-only.

         private: // members

             // All of the data members to be stored should be in this private section.
 They should
             // not be public, to protect them from external modification.

         priavte: // friends

-          // Constructor functors need  access to the internal data
-          friend class PersistentObject::Constructor;
+            // Constructor functors need  access to the internal data friend class PersistentObject::Constructor;
         };

-      // Somewhere in a global cpp file
-      template<> int pmem::PersistentPtr<treetool::PersistentBuffer>::type_id = <unique no>;
+        // Somewhere in a global cpp file template<> int pmem::PersistentPtr<treetool::PersistentBuffer>::type_id = <unique no>;
-      ~~~~

 ## Useful classes